Skip to main content

 05What is a good break-even ROAS for dropshipping?

-It depends entirely on your margin, not on a magic number.
-Dropshipping products with a 25–35% contribution margin have a break-even ROAS around 3.0x–4.0x, so a typical target ROAS for profit is roughly 1.3x–2x above that.
-Thin-margin products (under 20% after supplier cost and fees) push the break-even ROAS above 5.0x, which is hard to sustain on Meta or TikTok.
-Use this calculator with your real numbers — your break-even ROAS is personal to your product economics.
+Depends entirely on your margin.
+Dropshipping products with 25–35% contribution margin have a break-even ROAS around 3–4x, so a profit target is roughly 1.3–2x above that.
+Thin-margin products (under 20%) push break-even above 5.0x, which is hard to sustain on Meta or TikTok.

 06How is target ROAS different from break-even ROAS?

-Break-even ROAS keeps you out of a loss but leaves zero profit.
-Target ROAS is higher because it reserves a profit margin first: target ACoS = contribution margin − target profit margin, then target ROAS = 100 ÷ target ACoS.
-For example, with a 50% contribution margin and a 10% desired profit margin, target ACoS is 40% and target ROAS is 2.5x — versus a 2.0x break-even.
-Run above 2.5x and you bank the 10% margin after ads.
+Break-even leaves zero profit.
+Target ROAS reserves a margin first: target ACoS = contribution margin − desired profit margin, then target ROAS = 100 ÷ target ACoS.
+With a 50% margin and 10% target: target ACoS = 40%, target ROAS = 2.5x vs 2.0x break-even.

 07Should I include marketplace fees and shipping in the calculation?

-Yes — any cost that scales with each sale belongs in the contribution margin.
-Marketplace and payment fees (Amazon ~15%, eBay ~13.6%, Etsy ~9.5%, Shopify/Stripe ~2.9%), plus shipping you absorb and typical return costs, all reduce the profit available to fund ads and therefore raise your break-even ROAS.
-Leaving them out makes your floor look lower than reality and leads to overspending.
-Do not include fixed overhead or your ad spend itself — ad spend is what break-even ROAS solves for.
+Yes — any per-sale cost belongs.
+Marketplace fees (Amazon ~15%, eBay ~13.6%, Etsy ~9.5%, Shopify ~2.9%) plus shipping you absorb and return costs reduce profit available for ads and raise your break-even ROAS.
+Leaving them out makes the floor look lower than reality.

 08Does sales tax or VAT affect my break-even ROAS?